nlesc-ave/ave-rest-service/README.md

 gunzip -c S_lycopersicum_May_2012.bed.gz | perl -n -e 'chomp;@F=split(/\t/);$F[13] = substr($F[13],0,255); print join("\t", @F),"\n";'  > S_lycopersicum_May_2012.bed.trimmed
 bedToBigBed -tab -type=bed12+2 S_lycopersicum_May_2012.bed.trimmed genome.txt S_lycopersicum_May_2012.bb
 ```

+### Genomic features annotations

+Each feature file will render a feature track.
+The feature track name is the same as the file name.

+Feature annotations must be provided as [bigBed](http://genome.ucsc.edu/goldenPath/help/bigBed.html) formatted files.

 To convert a gff feature file to bigbed use: